uyuni-project/uyuni/testsuite/documentation/optional.md

 ```
 and then run the testsuite.

-Sumaform can prepare a mirror and declare the `$MIRROR`
-variable on the controller (in `/root/.bashrc`).
-To declare a mirror in your `main.tf` file, follow the
-instructions in sumaform documentation.

 Inside of the testsuite, the scenarios that are tagged with
 ```
 @no_mirror
 ```
 are executed only if you don't use a mirror.

 ### Testing with SCC credentials